sassoftware/event-provenance-registry/README.md

 ## Overview

 **Required**.
 Include a brief project description here, written from the perspective of the value provided to the user.
-Make sure to define terms and don't expect the user to know SAS-isms.
+Make sure to define terms and don't expect the user to know terms that are internal to SAS.
 A good overview is clear, short, and to the point.

 ### What's New